Sleep Apnea Is a Growing Health ProblemReading Time: 3 minutes

 More Patients Seeking Treatment for Sleep Apnea

 Today, thanks to this awareness, more patients are seeking diagnosis and treatment for OSA than ever before.
 Physicians are also better able to recognize the symptoms of sleep apnea among their patients.
 Doctors are increasingly referring patients for sleep testing to confirm their diagnosis.
-The CDC and Inspire Sleep therapy have been shown to decrease the dangerous symptoms of this sleep disorder.
+The CDC and Continuous positive airway pressure (CPAP) and Inspire Sleep therapy have been shown to decrease the dangerous symptoms of this sleep disorder.
 Some research is now showing that successful treatment can even reverse the brain damage incurred by severe OSA and reduce blood pressure.
 The improvement in patient care over the past few years has been huge, and it will surely continue to evolve as we move towards the future.